IsaacCavallaro/BeatTheBlues/README.md

         ./run_app.sh

-If that didn't work, we can install BeatTheBlues step by step.

-For more information, view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/help.md)
+If that didn't work please view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/help.md)

 # Link to Repo